On methods for radiometric surveying in radiotherapy bunkers: Results

-For the other secondary walls (Fig. \ref{bunker4} ), measurements and calculations are presented in Table IV.
-We see that on two walls (the door and TS) the old method gives superestimated values and on the remaining walls underestimated.
-However, in all the walls both methods allow us to conclude that the walls are adequate.
+For the other secondary walls (Fig. \ref{bunker5} ), measurements and calculations are presented in Table V. We see that on two walls with $U=1$ (the door and TS) the old method, as we already know, gives overestimated values (situation {\bf A}) or "`pure"'), but in this case acceptable (less than the allowed limit) and therefore it is enough to measure with the old method.
+On the other hand, for the walls $C, D, D'$ and $C'$ (all with $U<1$) the old method gives underestimated values (case {\bf B2}), and since we do not know in advance how much, it is necessary to use the new method to verify if the dose rate is acceptable.